 Roti is one of the staple foods of Pakistan and India.
 It is made by using water to knead dough from floor.
 Then, you just need to roll the dough into a desired shape—I like square and round shapes.
 Sometimes, people use oil to make the roti; other times, roti can be filled with yummy ingredients like potatoes, chilies, or sugar.
 Check the video “How to make roti in 3 minutes” to learn how to make it.

 Usually, we use the plain roti for eating achaar.
 I can eat a large roti with lots of very salty and spicy achaar without feeling anything other than joy.
 Sometimes, my nose starts running due to the spices; but, I believe that’s part of the fun.
 I know that a lot of people especially Westerners cannot eat loads of achaar; they usually keep one pickled carrot, mango, or lemon on plate.
-In contrast, I can eat like 3 to 4 servings in one day—by one serving, I mean a large spoon.
+In contrast, I can eat like 3 to 4 servings—by one serving, I mean a large spoon—in one day given I feel like it.
 You should try this treat too!
 You will notice that you will always want a little more of this, which is exactly what’s expected of you.

 Copyright © by Arzoo Zaheer.
 All Rights Reserved.